Last Updated 9/3/2020

 Status: Life insurance and annuities are regulated by state insurance commissioners.
 The NAIC encourages states to adopt model laws and regulations designed to inform and protect insurance consumers.
 The NAIC Suitability in Annuity Transactions Model Regulation (#275) sets forth standards and procedures for recommendations to consumers that result in a transaction involving annuity products to ensure the insurance needs and financial objectives of consumers are appropriately met at the time of the transaction.
 The NAIC Annuity Disclosure Model Regulation (#245) establishes standards for the disclosure of certain information about annuity contracts to protect consumers and foster consumer education.

 The NAIC's Life Actuarial (A) Task Force was formed to identify, investigate and develop solutions to actuarial problems in the life insurance industry.
 The Task Force adopted changes to Actuarial Guideline XLIII (AG43) and VM-21, Requirements for Principle-based Reserves for Variable Annuities to implement the Variable Annuity Framework adopted by the Variable Annuity Issues (E) Working Group in 2018.
 The implementation included development of additional variable annuity reporting requirements in VM-31, PBR Actuarial Report Requirements for Business Subject to a Principle-Based Valuation.
-For 2020, the Task Force is charged with keeping reserve, reporting, and other actuarial-related requirements current including the Valuation Manual and actuarial guidelines.
+The Task Force is charged with keeping reserve, reporting, and other actuarial-related requirements current including the Valuation Manual and actuarial guidelines.

 The VM-22 (A) Subgroup is working with the American Academy of Actuaries to develop a proposal for modernizing the standard valuation interest rate for all non-variable annuities other than SPIAs.